British Entomology: Content

 It was a masterpiece of the engraver's and colourist's art, described by Pierre André Latreille (1762–1833) (but wrongly attributed to the eminent French naturalist Georges Cuvier) as the "paragon of perfection".
 Close examination of a proof set of plates (see below) reveals an obsessive attention to detail.
 The shading of the foliage is typically achieved by multiple, finely engraved lines spaced at intervals of five or more to the millimetre.
 The fronds (olfactory receptors) of many moth antennae are individually coloured – as in plate 674 (left).
-Several beetles and flies have body and limb highlights picked out in minute dots and lines of powdered gold.
+Several beetles and flies in the proof sets have body and limb highlights picked out in minute dots and lines of powdered gold.
 Thoracic and abdominal hairs are mostly painted individually.
 Where transparent wings are shown extended the colouring involved the precise application of multiple colour washes overlaid by a satin finish, gum arabic glaze to reproduce the visual effect of iridescence.

 Almost every plate includes an equally well rendered botanical element, often the dominant part of the illustration.
 In a footnote to the first plate, Curtis explains this as follows:

 Whenever the plant to which an insect is attached can be obtained, it will be introduced in the plate; but as some feed upon putrid animal and vegetable substances, many upon each other, and as not infrequently their habits are totally unknown, - in such instances plants will be introduced with a view to make the work as handsome and instructive as possible; and as a knowledge of Botany is absolutely necessary in order to be able to collect insects with complete success, it is hoped that figures of the indigenous plants will prove acceptable and useful to the reader.